christianromarserad/AcutePediatricsOrientation/README.md

 # Acute Pediatrics Orientation
-A web application to do online orientation or training for employees
+A web application to do online orientation and training for employees

 Video Demo: https://www.youtube.com/watch?v=EKetdJxTkq0&feature=youtu.be